Business rates are payable on both occupied and unoccupied assessments. However, there are a number of reliefs and exemptions which may apply.

 Elected Members will only consider requests for additional reliefs in exceptional cases, where the organisation has no recourse to other funds, balancing the additional cost against the benefits to the achievement of the councils objectives.
 Any approvals will be on a time limited basis.

-Discretionary Rate Relief Policy can be viewed by clicking Policy (pdf, 438kb).
+Discretionary Rate Relief Policy can be viewed by clicking Policy.

 Organisations that are registered as CASC with the Inland Revenues Sports Club Unit are entitled to receive 80% relief from business rates.

-In order to apply for this relief you will need to provide a copy of the registration certificate supplied by the Inland Revenue.
+In order to apply for this relief you will need to provide a copy of the registration certificate supplied by the Inland Revenue and make an application online.

 Some properties in rural areas can receive help with their business rates.
 A rural area is defined as a settlement with a population of no more than 3,000 which is wholly or partly within the area.

 The rural areas which can apply for this relief are highlighted in our current rural settlements list.
-The list, which will remain in place for the year commencing April 2010 contains the following settlements
+The list, which will remain in place for the year commencing April 2017 contains the following settlements:

 - Post Office - where it is the only Post Office in the settlement and has a rateable value of less than £8,500